asc-community/AngouriMath/README.md

 <a href="#jupyter"><img src="./.github/additional/readme/side.PNG" align="right" width="25%" alt="AngouriMath now supports Jupyter integration"/></a>

-AngouriMath is an open source symbolic algebra library.
-That is, via AngouriMath, you can automatically solve equations, systems of equations, work with sets, differentiate, parse from string, and try many other features.
+<a href="https://am.angouri.org">AngouriMath</a> is an open source symbolic algebra library.
+That is, via AngouriMath, you can
+automatically <a href="https://am.angouri.org/wiki/07.-Solvers.html">solve</a> equations, systems of equations, work with sets, <a href="https://am.angouri.org/wiki/05.-Differentiation.html">differentiate</a>,
+<a href="https://am.angouri.org/wiki/01.-Expressions.html">parse</a> from string,
+<a href="https://am.angouri.org/wiki/09.-Compilation.html">compile expressions</a>.

 It is not a CAS, so you can use it in any your project by installing it from
 <a href="https://www.nuget.org/packages/AngouriMath">NuGet</a>.
 AngouriMath